stat6250-w18/course-questions-wiki/week-07/README.md

 - Answer (tbishaw-stat6250): The KEEP and DROP statments are similar, except that the KEEP statement specifies a list of variables to write to output data sets.
 - Question (tchan49-stat6250):Where shoud LENGTH statement be placed in DATA step?
 Before or all the reference to variables in DATA step?
 - *Question* (jbettonville-stat6250): In common SAS usage, is it preferred to implicitly define variable length within an IF statement, or to explicitly define it using a LENGTH statement before the IF statement?
-- Question (aguenane−stat6250): Can you specify a new LENGTH of a variable after the first value for the variable is referenced?
+- Question (aguenane−stat6250): What are other alternatives to the IF-THEN/ELSE statements?
+- Answer (aguenane−stat6250): You can use the SELECT statement to perform conditional processing as an alternative to the IF-THEN/ELSE statements.